Sue Hubbell

 Suzanne Hubbell (née Gilbert; January 28, 1935 – October 13, 2018) was an American author.
 Her books A Country Year and A Book of Bees were selected by The New York Times Book Review as Notable Books of the Year.
 She also wrote for The New Yorker, the St. Louis Post-Dispatch, Smithsonian and Time, and was a frequent contributor to the "Hers" column of The New York Times.

 Sue Hubbell was born and raised in Kalamazoo, Michigan.
-She studied biology.
-She was a librarian at Brown University until 1972, when she and her husband moved to the Missouri Ozarks.
-She also lived in Washington, D.C., and Milbridge, Maine.
+She studied biology and was a librarian at Brown University until 1972, when she and her husband moved to the Missouri Ozarks.
+Hubbell also lived in Washington, D.C., and Milbridge, Maine.
 She was the sister of the author Bil Gilbert, who also writes about natural history.
-Hubbell died on October 13, 2018 at the age of 83 in Bar Harbor, Maine from complications of dementia.
+Hubbell died on October 13, 2018, at the age of 83 in Bar Harbor, Maine, from complications of dementia.